 Fall Electives: choose 1 course

-Spring Electives: choose 2 or 3 courses
+Spring Electives: choose 2 courses

 “I’m not a businessman, I’m a business, man.”
 (Jay Z)